Desportivo Estância Baixo

-Desportivo Estância Baixo (Capeverdean Crioulo, ALUPEC or ALUPEK: Disportivu Estânsia Baixu and the São Vicente Crioulo: Desportivo (ou D'sportiv') Estância Baixo) is a sports club for a football (soccer) team that plays in the Boa Vista Island League in Cape Verde.
+Desportivo Estância Baixo (Capeverdean Crioulo, ALUPEC or ALUPEK: Disportivu Estânsia Baixu and the São Vicente Crioulo: Desportivo (ou D'sportiv') Estância Baixo) is a sports club for an association football team that plays in the Boa Vista Island League in Cape Verde.
 The team is based in the settlement of Estância de Baixo in the island of Boa Vista and receives assistance from the local government.
 The club area includes the south of the island, especially Curral Velho.
 The team has never won any title.

 Apart from football, the club also has an athletics department.

 Its logo has a thin shield with aqua rims on top and reads "CDEB", with the yellow star on top left, the football (soccer ball) on top right and white-aqua stripes on bottom featuring the sea turtle, common in the northern part.